jeffThompson/PhysicalComputing/Week02_LEDs/Code/01-InternalLED.md

 For this first example, we'll use the LED that's built into your Feather board: even easier!
 You'll find it next to the USB connection near the label `#13`.
 We don't need to do anything to else to prep our board for this, just open the Mu Editor and start coding!

-(There are two other LEDs on your board.
-One is opposite the LED we're using and indicates connection with your computer.
-The other is an RGB LED, which we'll use in our next example!)
+> There are two other LEDs on your board.
+One is opposite the LED we're using, next to the USB connector, and indicates communication with your computer.
+The other is an RGB LED, which we'll use in our next example!

 ***